RosemaryOrchard/companion.home-assistant/docs/integrations/ios-shortcuts.md

 ---
-title: "Siri Shortcuts"
+title: "iOS Shortcuts"
-id: siri-shortcuts
+id: ios-shortcuts
 ---

 ![iOS](/assets/iOS.svg)<br />
-With iOS 13 or later and the Home Assistant Companion App, you can take advantage of the power of Siri Shortcuts to carry out Home Assistant tasks with a tap or by using voice commands.
+With iOS 13 or later and the Home Assistant Companion App, you can take advantage of the power of iOS Shortcuts to carry out Home Assistant tasks with a tap or by using voice commands.

 ## Getting Started - Example Shortcut